 - How many hamburgers are consumed in the U.S. in one year?

-For market sizing, you are using the size of the market as the baseline to answer strategic questions like:
+When part of a longer case, you are using the size of the market as a baseline to answer strategic questions like:

 - How many of X exist in the market?